gnguyen-itm/ignition-edge-iiot-balena/README.md

+# Based on the previous work of IoT Giant Marc https://marcpous.com

 # SCADA Ignition on balena

 In this repository, we're going to delve into how to deploy Inductive Automation Ignition SCADA on balena in order to run the SCADA solution on your Industrial stack.
 Take advantage of using balena to have flexibility running other services in your industrial stack on simple devices running within your factory.